no2223/ai-how.github.io/aboutme.md

 ### Something I struggle with in new domain

 Understanding data to understand business better and vice-a-versa and most importantly building pipeline to integrate data of various kind for training deep learning models.
 Rest is history; that comes with experience.

+### How you can buy me
+If something you can buy me over, is over a cup of coffee and your inquisitiveness to put AI to innovate